unitejs/cli/README.md

 If there is already a unite.json in the outputDirectory then all of the arguments will be read from the file and are optional, you only need specify the ones that you want to change.

+This is also true if you specify the profile argument, you only need override the arguments that you want to.

 | Argument            | Value                                        | Used For                                         |
 |---------------------|----------------------------------------------|--------------------------------------------------|
 | packageName         | plain text, package.json name rules apply    | Name to be used for your package                 |